 Ms. Marsh summarized a couple things that could potentially be changed within the ordinance: She suggested that the definition of "barrier" be included.
 She also suggested that there be clarification on the height restrictions of barriers.
 Currently in the ordinance, there is a minimum of 30" and a maximum of 36"; however, it could be clarified whether this height is for the barrier alone or if it could include decorative elements or planters along the top of said barriers.
 Ms. Marsh stated that City staff wanted to include a requirement for a special events permit for not only outdoor entertainment, but also for outdoor games in order for staff to be able to review these activities.
 She also stated that the Fire Department had given input that if there is outdoor dining on the sidewalks, there should not be allowance for open flames or heaters due to the limited space.
 Mayor Callaghan asked if it would be suggested that a business receive a special events permit each time they wanted to offer a game, such as corn hole, or if it would be a one-time application.
-Assistant Director Marsh said that with the outdoor entertainment, it had been suggested that the permit be applied for and issued monthly, and she said the outdoor games permit application has no associated fees and is very simple to complete.
+Assistant Director Marsh said that with the outdoor entertainment, it had been suggested that the permit be applied for and issued monthly, and she said the outdoor games permit was envisioned in the same way.
+She stated that the special events permit application has no associated fees and is very simple to complete.